Baloch6/Bithday/README.md

 <h1 class="message">
 Allah Bless you Happiness! <br>
 Wishing you a day filled with love, laughter, and joy. <br> Having you  as my Friend is life’s greatest gift — my strength, my joy. <br>

-Through every laugh and every fight, our bond only grows stronger — Happy Birthday Day to my amazing Friend! <br>
+<br> Through every laugh and every fight, our bond only grows stronger — Happy Birthday Day to my amazing Friend! <br>

 You are more than Friend; you are my protector, supporter, and partner in every crazy memory. <br>